 What Records are not open for inspection?

 A complete list of statutory exemptions is found in the California Public Records Act, Government Code Section 6254 and following.
-Categories of records that ARB is not required to produce records include:
+Categories of records that CARB is not required to produce records include:

 - Personnel, medical, or similar files, the disclosure of which would constitute an unwarranted invasion of personal privacy;